Clive Barker: Personal life

 Barker stated on Loveline in 1996 that he had several relationships with older women during his teenage years, but realised he was gay when he was around 18 or 19 years old.
 He dated John Gregson from 1975 to 1986, and was later in a relationship from 1996 to 2009 with photographer David Armstrong, who was described as his husband in the introduction to Coldheart Canyon.

 During his early years as a writer, Barker occasionally worked as an escort when his writing did not provide sufficient income.
 He has been open about his experiences with sadomasochism, calling himself a "six" on its "sliding scale".

 In 2003, Barker received the Davidson/Valentini Award at the 15th GLAAD Media Awards.

-Barker is critical of organized religion, but has said that the Bible influences his work and spirituality.
+Barker is critical of organised religion, but has said that the Bible influences his work and spirituality.
 In 2017, he clarified on Facebook that he did not identify as a Christian.

 Barker said in a December 2008 online interview (published in March 2009) that he had throat polyps which were so severe that a doctor told him he was taking in only 10% of the air he was supposed to.
 He has had two surgical procedures to remove them and believes his voice has improved as a result.
 He said he did not have cancer and has given up cigars.

 In 2012, Barker fell into a coma for several days after contracting toxic shock syndrome, triggered by a visit to a dentist where a spillage of poisonous bacteria entered his bloodstream and almost killed him.
 Realising he might have just a short time to live, he decided to put his personal concerns about the world and society into the novel Deep Hill, which he thought could be his final book.

 As of 2015, Barker is a member of the board of advisers for the Hollywood Horror Museum.

+In August 2026, Barker announced on his Kickstarter project that he was returning to fiction after a period of ill health.